-Other liabilities includes payables relating to settlements clearing.
+1 Other liabilities includes payables relating to settlements clearing and a Holidays Act related provision.

-As at 30 September 2020, \$89 million (30 September 2019: \$158 million) of certain unsecured liabilities as set out in Schedule 7 of the Companies Act 1993 rank in priority to general creditors' claims in a winding up of the Bank.
+As at 30 September 2021, \$96 million (30 September 2020: \$89 million) of certain unsecured liabilities as set out in Schedule 7 of the Companies Act 1993 rank in priority to general creditors' claims in a winding up of the Bank.

-Note 22 Leases
+Note 21 Leases

 At the inception of a contract, the Banking Group assesses whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-At inception or on reassessment of a contract that contains a lease component, the Banking Group allocates the consideration in the contract to each lease component on the basis of their relative standalone selling prices.
+At inception or on reassessment of a contract that contains a lease component, the Banking Group allocates the consideration in the contract to each lease component on the basis of their relative stand-alone selling prices.
 For the leases of land and buildings where the Banking Group is the lessee, the Banking Group has elected not to separate non-lease components and account for the lease and non-lease components as a single lease component.